 Lucid dream telepathy is readily explored in the movie Inception.
 Multiple dreamers hook up to a shared dream environment, communicate as dream characters, and even plant a powerful idea into their target dreamer.
+Is there any basis for anything resembling mutual dreaming in reality?

 "Early in his career, psychiatrist and internationally renowned dream expert Dr Montague Ullman discovered something interesting while talking to his patients about their dreams.
 It seems that they occasionally dreamt about his life...
 One distrustful patient dreamt of giving a chromium soap dish to someone building a home.
 Unknown to his patient, Ullman had recently been looking at a chromium soap dish he had mistakenly received when building his house and had held onto 'in a spirit of belligerent dishonesty inspired by rising costs on the house...'
 The patient seemingly homed in on this small incident via dream telepathy as a poignant symbolic expression for his distrust of therapists."